-Posted in Medical Malpractice on January 23, 2014
+Posted on January 23, 2014 in Medical Malpractice

 Children with cerebral palsy must cope with a variety of problems in addition to impaired mobility, including:

-Although some children with cerebral palsy can walk and show near-normal reasoning capacity, it is common for cerebral palsy patients to suffer intellectual disability, blindness, deafness and epilepsy.
+Although some children with cerebral palsy can walk and show near-normal reasoning capacity, it is common for cerebral palsy patients to suffer intellectual disability, blindness, deafness, and epilepsy.